How to apply

 - Please note that we require video credibility interviews for applicants from certain countries.
 Our regional leads will be in contact to coordinate this with the applicant directly.

 What comes next?

-Once your application is in and you've received an offer from us, there's plenty more to think about.
+Once we receive your application, we may ask you for further information.
+We will then either make you an offer or suggest alternatives if your application is unsuccessful.
+If you receive an offer from us, you've received an offer from us, there's plenty more to think about.
 Find out about preparing for being a student in the UK.

 We recommend paying the deposit and meeting conditions as soon as you receive the offer to avoid potential delays with CAS and Visa processes.
 Please see details here on ways to pay, and ensure there is plenty of time for your deposit payment to clear.